nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **A:**

-  * Can be allowed only if the current behavior causes the software to _misbehave_ (i.e., crash, give incorrect results, or make it unusable for typical users).
+  * Can be allowed only if the current behavior causes the software to _misbehave_ (i.e., crash, give incorrect results, store inconsistent data, or make it unusable for typical users).
   * Accepting seemingly 'unsuitable' values for an input (e.g., accepting numbers for a person name, empty value as a parameter):<br>
     This is not considered 'incorrect' (giving more freedom to the user is not necessarily incorrect) unless those unsuitable values causes the application to misbehave.
   * Validity checks on edits to the data file:<br>